 Our commercial success will depend, in part, on our ability to obtain and maintain patent protection in the United States and other countries with respect to ANEB-001, our product candidate.
 On October 12, 2021, the United States Patent and Trademark Office issued to us U.S. Patent No. 11,141,404, titled "Formulations and Methods for Treating Acute Cannabinoid Overdose."
-The issued patent describes the use of our investigational drug ANEB-001 to treat ACI, and is expected to provide patent protection through at least 2040.
-We seek to protect our proprietary position by filing additional patent applications in the United States and abroad related to aspects of our product candidate that are important to our business and maintaining and protecting our existing patent filings.
-Given that the development of our product candidates is at an early stage, our intellectual property portfolio with respect to certain aspects of our product candidate; is also at an early stage.
+The issued patent describes the use of our investigational drug ANEB-001 to treat ACI, and is expected to provide patent protection through 2040.
+We seek to protect our proprietary position by filing patent applications in the United States and abroad related to aspects of our product candidate that are important to our business and maintaining and protecting our existing patents.
+Given that the development of our product candidates is at an early stage, our intellectual property portfolio with respect to certain aspects of our product candidates is also at an early stage.
 For example, we have filed or intend to file additional patent applications related to aspects of ANEB-001, our product candidate; however, there can be no assurance that any such patent applications will issue as granted patents around the world.
 The requirements for patentability differ in certain countries, and certain countries have heightened requirements for patentability.
-Further, in some cases, we have only filed provisional patent applications on certain aspects of our technology and product candidate, and provisional patent applications are not eligible to become an issued patent until, among other things, we file a non-provisional patent application within 12 months of the filing date of the applicable provisional patent application.
-Any failure to file a non-provisional patent application within 112 months of the filing date of the applicable provisional patent application.
-Any failure to provisional patent applications within this timeline could cause us to lose the ability to obtain patent protection for the inventions disclosed in the
+Further, in some cases, we have only filed provisional patent applications were application and the application within 12 months of the filing date of the applicable provisional patent application.
+Any failure to file a non-provisional patent application within this timeline could cause us to lose the ability to obtain patent protection for the inventions disclosed in the associated provisional patent applications.